Get the latest personal finance news sent straight to your inbox.

 You’ll receive quarterly cash distributions.
 And, of course, you’ll benefit from any long-term appreciation on top of that.

 Sign up easily and join 300,000+ members today.

 You don’t need to limit yourself to the stock market in order to invest successfully.

-These three investment ideas aren’t typical, but nonetheless real.
+These four investment ideas aren’t typical, but nonetheless real.
 Maybe reading about these alternatives will inspire you to think outside of the box when looking for interesting places to invest your own money.